jlevy/og-equity-compensation/README.md

 [really talk that way](https://www.americanbar.org/publications/blt/2014/01/04_bigler.html).)
 The specific differences can also vary at [each round of funding](#stages-of-a-startup).

-Some details on how this works:
+Some detail on how this works:

 - Investors generally get preferred stock, and founders and employees get common stock (or an *option* to buy common stock, which we’ll get to in a minute).